rafawga/Certify/README.md

 If you wish to contribute, please refer to our contribution guidelines.

-## Support

-For support inquiries, kindly open an issue or contact our support team at support@idokey.com.

 ## License

 **IDokey** is licensed under the [MIT License](LICENSE.md).